Living with Hemiplegic Migraine

 • Verapamil (Calan/Isoptin)

 While these conventional preventatives provide relief for some, their side effects frequently cause intolerable drowsiness, nausea, or cognitive slowness.
-Newer emerging treatments like monoclonal antibodies aim to prevent migraine with more favorable safety profiles.
+Newer emerging treatments like monoclonal antibodies aim to prevent migraine with more favourable safety profiles.
 Talk to your doctor about access to clinical trials or compassionate use if standard preventatives remain ineffective or difficult to tolerate.

 Adopting Healthy Lifestyle Strategies